त्रयस्त्रिंशः सर्गः — Civic Lament and Rama’s Dutiful Approach to Daśaratha

 अयोध्याकाण्ड

-In this sarga, Rāma and Lakṣmaṇa, accompanied by Sītā, perform charitable giving to brāhmaṇas and proceed to meet Daśaratha, marking exile as an act framed by ritual propriety and social obligation (2.33.1).
-Sītā adorns the brothers’ weapons with garlands, a domestic-sacral gesture that re-signifies arms as instruments of duty rather than conquest (2.33.2).
-The streets, crowded and impassable, drive citizens to rooftops where they witness the unsettling inversion of royal protocol—Rāma on foot without the umbrella—and they voice layered critiques: Daśaratha must be ‘possessed’ to speak of banishment; a king should not exile a beloved son, especially one whose conduct has ‘conquered the world’ (2.33.10–11).
-The populace articulates Rāma’s ṣaḍguṇas—harmlessness, compassion, learning, good conduct, restraint, and self-control—presenting him as dharma’s essence and the ‘root’ of humanity, with society as branches and fruit (2.33.12–15).
-Their grief becomes ecological metaphor (aquatic creatures in drought; a tree cut at the root), and their loyalty escalates into a readiness to abandon homes and follow Rāma into the forest, even imaginatively exchanging city and wilderness as moral geographies (2.33.16–25).
-Rāma hears these voices yet remains unwavering, enters the palace, sees the dejected Sumantra, and instructs him to announce his arrival to the king, maintaining composure and duty-bound intent (2.33.26–31).
+In this sarga, Rāma and Lakṣmaṇa, accompanied by Sītā, give charity to the brāhmaṇas and then proceed to meet Daśaratha, presenting the coming exile as an act carried out with ritual propriety and social duty.
+Sītā places garlands upon the brothers’ weapons, a domestic yet sacred gesture that recasts arms as instruments of dharma rather than conquest.
+The streets are so crowded that citizens climb to rooftops and behold a troubling reversal of royal protocol—Rāma walking on foot without the royal umbrella.
+They lament and protest: Daśaratha must be “possessed” to speak of banishment; a king should not exile a beloved son, especially one whose conduct has “conquered the world.”
+They extol Rāma’s ṣaḍguṇas—harmlessness, compassion, learning, good conduct, restraint, and self-control—declaring him the essence of dharma, the “root” of humanity from which society is branches and fruit.
+Their grief turns into images of nature—water-creatures in drought, a tree cut at the root—and their loyalty rises to a willingness to leave home and follow Rāma into the forest, even imagining city and wilderness exchanged as moral landscapes.
+Rāma hears these voices yet remains unwavering; he enters the palace, sees the downcast Sumantra, and instructs him to announce his arrival to the king, maintaining calm and duty-bound resolve.

 दत्त्वा तु सह वैदेह्या ब्राह्मणेभ्यो धनं बहु।जग्मतुः पितरं द्रष्टुं सीतया सह राघवौ।।।।